 As it is often hard to ensure the same level of difficulty for make-up exams as original exams, students are strongly encouraged to participate in the original scheduled exam to ensure an as fair as possible experience.
 Exam make-ups must be retaken before the next scheduled class after the missed exam.
 Failure to do so could result in a zero without proper documentation (a UEA) received before the next scheduled class.
 Only, in very rare circumstances is an exemption with a UEA on an exam allowed.
-Only one Exam exemption with a legitimate UEA is allowed for an emergency situation; thus, all students must take 3 out of the 4 in class exams to pass the course.
-More than 1 missed exam with a UEA does not allow for proper assessment and assignment of a letter grade in the course for a student, it is recommended that the student withdraw from the class.
-Make-up exams will contain completely different problems and will not be returned, though they can be reviewed during office/Herd hours.
+Only one Exam exemption with a legitimate UEA is allowed for an emergency situation only; thus, all students must take 3 out of the 4 in class exams to pass the course.
+More than 1 missed exam with a proper UEA does not allow for proper assessment and assignment of a letter grade in the course for a student, it is recommended that the student withdraw from the class, if past the withdrawal date the student will receive an Incomplete in the course.
+Make-up exams will contain completely different problems and will not be returned, though they can be reviewed during office/"HERD Hours".
 Make up exams will be completed only after the rest of the class completes the exams, not before.
-If you are quarantined due to covid, and the proper documentation is provided for a UEA, you will be allowed to take the exam in a quarantined environment virtually with very strict proctoring conditions imposed following the PHY 211 protocol form the fall 2020 semester, contact me immediately once you know you test positive and have documentation that can be verified.
+If you are quarantined due to covid or some other illness, and the proper documentation is provided for a UEA, you will be allowed to take the exam in a quarantined environment virtually with very strict proctoring conditions imposed following the PHY 211 protocol form the fall 2020 semester, contact me immediately once you know you test positive and have documentation that can be verified.
 The protocol will be shared with students in need when the situation arises.